Magicboomliu/GOAT/README.md

-# GOAT
+# GOAT: Global Occlusion-Aware Transformer for Robust Stereo Matching.
-This repo is the official implementation of **[Global Occlusion-Aware Transformer for Robust Stereo Matching, WACV2024]**
+The official implementation of **Global Occlusion-Aware Transformer for Robust Stereo Matching.**
+This paper has been accepted by WACV 2024.

+All the codes and datasets will be released soon.
+- TODO
+  - releasing training codes.